Peacebuilding in peri-urban areas in Colombia: nature-based solutions for community resilience

 Pontificia Universidad Javeriana, Facultad de Arquitectura y Diseño, Departamento de Estetica

-This course is intended for Orange Knowledge Programme (OKP)/Netherlands Fellowshop Programme (NFP) alumni from Colombia and neighboring OKP/NFP countries.
+This course is intended for Orange Knowledge Programme (OKP)/Netherlands Fellowship Programme (NFP) alumni from Colombia and neighboring OKP/NFP countries.
 Alumni are allowed to invite colleagues, if well motivated and to a limited extent.
 This course is aimed at alumni whose current practice is related to the theme of the course.
 Female participation is strongly encouraged.
 The participants will be chosen based on their relevant professional backgrounds, strong motivation and high potential of prolonged development impact of the training.

 The objective of the course is to enable 20 participants to engage with communities and develop Nature-based solution (NBS) for peacebuilding and community resilience, by: